umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Text-And-Images-Widget1.png)

-This Widget Allows you to create a collage of images and text.
+This Widget allows you to create a collage of images and text.
 You can have ***six*** images in total, You can add a ***Pre Heading*** and a ***Heading*** to it.

 The example below uses, a ***Pre Heading***, a ***Heading***, a ***Text*** and three ***Images***.